mlindgren/blog-archive/source/_posts/2013-06-09-the-subaru-saga.markdown

 During the test drive I noticed that the exhaust was very loud&mdash;not irritatingly so, and I loved the way it sounded, but I thought it couldn't possibly be stock so I asked Ken.
-He told me that the exhaust system was stock, which at the time I naïvely accepted.
+He confirmed that it was stock, which at the time I naïvely accepted.
 I later found out that this was not true.
 I believe that the downpipe, midpipe and catalytic converter are stock, but the tail pipe seems to have been replaced with a
 [Nameless Performance AxelBack Muffler Delete](http://shop.namelessperformance.com/sti-sedan-axleback/).
 That's strike number one against Ken.
 I like the exhaust, and I don't mind that it's aftermarket, but he should have done his research on the vehicle before